How to Invoice a Customer in QuickBooks 2014

-To invoice a customer in QuickBooks 2013, use the Create Invoices window to identify the customer and specify the amount that the customer owes.
-You can use more than one type of invoice form or one that you have customized.
+To invoice a customer in QuickBooks, you use the Create Invoices window to identify the customer and to specify the amount that the customer owes.

 To display the Create Invoices window, choose the Customers→Create Invoices command.